keke125/VaultGuard/README.md

 ## Introduction

 This project is an Android application that provides users with functions to generate, save, search, and back up passwords.
-It also offers a feature to generate TOTP (Time-Based One-Time Password) codes, allowing users to use the app either as a password manager or solely as an authenticator for two-step verification.
+It also offers a feature to generate TOTP (Time-Based One-Time Password) codes, allowing users to use the app either as a password manager or solely as an authenticator (e.g., Google Authenticator, Microsoft Authenticator, Authy) for two-step verification.

 We value the security and privacy of user data; therefore, all data is encrypted and stored on the user's device.
 To prevent data loss due to unexpected incidents, the app also provides a backup function.
 However, please note that the exported files are not encrypted, so they must be stored securely.
 We recommend "offline storage" and multiple backups, such as on a clean USB drive or a secure folder within the device.